Karen Allington Psychodynamic Counsellor/Psychotherapist. BACP Registered.

 Peter Symonds College, Winchester.

-I have also worked for several years as a volunteer counsellor at a local community Counselling Service.
+I have worked for several years as a volunteer counsellor for two community charity Counselling Services in Alton and Southampton.

 I attend regular Continuing Professional Development courses.